cashubtc/awesome-cashu/README.md

 - [Cashu faucet](https://www.gandlaf.com/faucet/anarchy) allows you to deposit and withdraw Cashu tokens from a web interface.
 Read the code [here](https://github.com/gandlafbtc/cashu-faucet).
 - [Redeem](https://redeem.cashu.me/) webtool allows you to redeem any Cashu token directly onto your Lightning wallet without having to receive it in a Cashu wallet [GitHub](https://github.com/cashubtc/cashu-redeem).
 - [Spacenut](https://spacenut.nutstash.app) The sickest Cashu-enabled game you've ever played ([GitHub](https://github.com/gandlafbtc/spacenut))
-- [Nutminer](https://nutminer.semisol.dev/) is a proof of work based Cashu faucet that releases a constant rate of Cashu tokens ([Repo](https://git.semisol.dev/shit-code-v2/nutminer.git)).
 - [CashuProjects](https://github.com/CashuProjects) is collection of TypeScript projects
 - [SatsContactBot](https://github.com/massmux/SatsContact) is a Telegram bot that converts Lightning Zaps/Tips in Cashu Ecash sent to you via a Telegram message
 - [npub.cash](https://npub.cash) is a Lightning-Address provider for nostr pubkeys based on [Cashu-Address](https://github.com/lightning-digital-entertainment/cashu-address)